Download a FREE E-Book with 20 Easy Weeknight Dinners

 Ingredient substitutions

-Plant based protein would also work well in these protein waffles.
+Plant-based protein powder would also work well in these protein waffles.
 I like to look for a pea protein when I am using vegan protein powder.

-Feel free to use whole wheat flour or a gluten free flour blend in place of the all purpose flour in this recipe.
+Feel free to use whole wheat flour, oat flour or a gluten free flour blend in place of the all purpose flour in this recipe.
+It is hard to make this recipe dairy-free because the cottage cheese is a key ingredient, but you can use a diary free greek yogurt instead.

 Can i make pancakes instead?